 We have adopted the General Insurance Code of Practice developed by the Insurance Council of Australia.
 The Code is designed to promote good relations and insurance practice between insurers, authorised representatives and consumers.
 The Code sets out what we must do when dealing with you.
-Contact us on 1300 787 376 if you would like a copy of the Code of Practice.
+You can obtain a copy of the Code from codeofpractice.com.au.